ldbc/ldbc_snb_datagen_spark/convert-update-stream/README.md

 # Converter

 Script to convert from BI to Interactive update streams.
-The conversion includes merging daily batches into a single file, sorting by creationDate and joining attributes (e.g. `tagIds`).
+The conversion includes merging daily batches into a single file, sorting by `creationDate` and pre-joining attributes (e.g. `tagIds`).

 ## Prerequisites